Jhenaidah-2

-Jhenaidah-2 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2024 by Md.
-Nasser Shahrear Zahedee Mohul, of the Awami League.
+Jhenaidah-2 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2026 by Ali Azam Md.
+Abu Bakr of the Bangladesh Jamaat-e-Islami.

 Boundaries

-The constituency encompasses Harinakunda Upazila and all but four union parishads of Jhenaidah Sadar Upazila: Fursandi, Ghorshal, Moharajpur, and Naldanga.
+The constituency encompasses Harinakunda Upazila and all but four union parishads of Jhenaidah Sadar Upazila: Fursondi, Ghorshal, Maharazpur, and Naldanga.

 History

 The constituency was created in 1984 from a Jessore constituency when the former Jessore District was split into four districts: Jhenaidah, Jessore, Magura, and Narail.